-Built by William the Conqueror to protect London, and as a symbol of his power, the Tower of London has been the setting for pivotal historical events in European history.
+Built by William the Conqueror in the 11th Century to protect London, and as a symbol of his power, the Tower of London has been the setting for pivotal historical events in European history.
 This includes the execution of three English queens – Anne Boleyn, Catherine Howard and Jane Grey – and the imprisonment of other monarchs and princes who didn’t meet such a grisly fate.

 Today’s visitors head to the Tower of London to gawp at the crown jewels, which include those worn by the monarch at the coronation and at the opening of Parliament, and to have their photograph taken next to one of the Beefeaters entrusted with guarding the Tower.

-But the Beefeaters have the equally important task of caring for the resident flock of ravens.
+The Beefeaters have the equally important task of caring for the resident flock of ravens.
 Legend has it that the Tower of London— and the monarchy — will fall if the ravens ever leave the fortress.
-And we wouldn’t want that to happen, would we?

 Closest Tube station to the Tower of London: Tower Hill

-Other visitor favourites include testing the acoustic quirks of the Whispering Gallery and climbing to the exterior Golden Gallery for astounding views across London.
+Other visitor favourites when visiting the historical landmark include testing the acoustic quirks of the Whispering Gallery and climbing to the exterior Golden Gallery for spectacular views across London.

 Closest Tube station to St. Paul’s Cathedral: St. Paul’s